Schroder, Davis lead Lakers' late rally past Magic | Taiwan News | 2021/04/27

 Montrezl Harrell scored 18 points off the bench for the Lakers, who shot 54% from the floor and hit 11 3-pointers.
 Andre Drummond chipped in 13 points and 11 rebounds for Los Angeles.

 Davis, who was playing his third game after missing 30 games due to a right calf strain, made eight of 15 shots in 31 minutes.
-Lakers coach Frank Vogel said before the game that Davis was no longer under a minutes restriction.
+Vogel said before the game that Davis was no longer under a minutes restriction.
+Davis, meanwhile, was frustrated by his sloppy play.

+“I probably won’t ever have five turnovers in a game again, but the team kind of covered up those mistakes for me with big plays,” Davis said.

 Assistant Tyrone Corbin was acting head coach for the Magic for a second straight game.
 Coach Steve Clifford tested positive for COVID-19 on Saturday, although he has said he is symptom-free.